 It is extremely important to do your home inspection carefully.
-These inspections might include pest and building inspection that will help you to check the current condition of the property and any potential underlying problems.
+These inspections might include pest and building inspections that will help you to check the current condition of the property and any potential underlying problems.

-Inspections prevent you from buying a house that has major repairs that need to be made especially if you pay a premium for the house.
-First home buyers may want to avoid this expense not realising a couple of hundred dollars could save them thousands down the drain in the future.
+Inspections prevent you from buying a house that has major repairs that need to be made, especially if you pay a premium for the house.
+First-home buyers may want to avoid this expense, not realising a couple of hundred dollars could save them thousands down the drain in the future.

 #8 Not Willing to Compromise

-As a first home buyer, you usually have limited funds.
+As a first-home buyer, you usually have limited funds.
 Therefore, you must consider your budget as well as what’s really available out there in the property market.
 Create a list of ‘needs’ versus ‘wants,’ and think about those things before you start house hunting.

 Start with your needs first.
 Is it a good suburb with great growth opportunities?
 Is it the size of the home?
-Those are the things that are really going to be important and be open-minded to maybe purchase a home that is a bit further to the CBD or the bathroom doesn’t have a bathtub.
+Those are the things that are really going to be important, and be open-minded to maybe purchase a home that is a bit further to the CBD or the bathroom doesn’t have a bathtub.

 So be willing to compromise and be open-minded.
-Think big as this home might be of great value in the next 5 – 10 years.
+Think big, as this home might be of great value in the next 5 – 10 years.